 3. Retrieval

-There are three ways you can retrieve information from long-term memory:
+There are three ways we retrieve information:

 👨🎓 Example of Information Processing Theory in Practice